 “I was lucky enough to come into contact with incredible people like Doc Craven, Ian Kirkpatrick, Jan Boland Coetzee, Prof Nick Terreblanche, Dawie Snyman and many more,” he says.
 He recalls how Doc Craven was at his U/19 rugby dinner and dance.
 A friend left the dinner with two six-packs (one under each arm hidden in his blazer) as a good student does.
 As he was walking out of the door, he stumbled and dropped one six-pack, which shattered at Doc Craven’s feet.
-Doc turned to him and said “Engelsman is dit al wat jy vat?”.
+Doc turned to him and said “Engelsman is dit al wat jy vat?”
+(Englishman, is that all you’re taking?).

 Today, Chris is well-known in Stellenbosch and especially in cycling circles as the owner of the BMT shop with a deep-rooted connection to the surrounding communities.
 While competing in Ironman from 2002 to 2011, he decided that Stellenbosch needed a triathlon shop and in 2008 the BMT (Bike Marathon Triathlon) shop was born.
 Chris says he has a close-knit team who are like a family and their goals are “to be the best bike shop in Stellenbosch and to offer customers a wide variety of choices”.